Home / Specifications / cdsc-wg1-02 - Client Registration

 • cds_clients_api - URL - (REQUIRED) The base url for the Clients API.

-• cds_client_updates_api - URL - (REQUIRED) The base url for the Client Updates API.
+• cds_messages_api - URL - (REQUIRED) The base url for the Messages API.

-• cds_scope_credentials_api - URL - (REQUIRED) The base url for the Scope Credentials API.
+• cds_credentials_api - URL - (REQUIRED) The base url for the Credentials API.

 • cds_grants_api - URL - (REQUIRED) The base url for the Grants API.